flaviostutz/monorepo-spikes/README.md

-# python-some
+# monorepo-spikes

-This is a reference Monorepo using a good set of build, lint, test practices for Python projects (will be expanded to other languages later).
+This is a reference polyglot monorepo with a set of spikes on project structures, and also employs tasks such as build, lint, test, inter dependency management with packages using different languages but still keeping sanity for the developers :)

-Look for a reference Python project at [/shared/libs/hello_world](shared/libs/hello_world/).
-It has good build, lint and test practices.

 ## Monorepo features